What is Gross Working Capital?

 Here are the excerpts of Apple Inc. from the annual 10k filing with US Securities and Exchange Commission:

-Based on the reported numbers, the Gross working capital of Apple Inc. can be calculated by adding all the current assets of the company.
+Based on the reported numbers, we can calculate the Gross working capital of Apple Inc. by adding all the current assets of the company.

 Hence, the current assets of the company for the year ending Sept 2019 is worth the US $ 162,819 million.